-What is the connection between changes in LGBTQ legal rights and the need for LGBTQ-specific financial planning?
+What is the connection between changes in LGBTQ legal rights and the need for LGBTQ financial planning?

 “Legal rights come with financial benefits.
 The broader public assumed that national recognition of same-sex marriage was the final step toward bringing legal and financial equality to LGBTQ people…job done,” says John McGowan, Managing Director for BMO Wealth Management.
 “Although recognition of same-sex marriage truly is a groundbreaking advancement, it’s not the answer to every LGBT person’s financial planning issues.”
 Why?